Currency / Language

 You might also like to read….

-The Antalya Region: Kalkan belongs to the larger Antalya region of Turkey stretching east from the town up to Gazipasa.
-Comprising many smaller coastal resorts like Kemer, Belek and historical Side, they make up Turkey’s second most popular holiday and foreign property sales region.
-Our articles about Antalya include useful information for first-time visitors and helpful advice for overseas property buyers investing in Turkish real estate.
+Antalya Region: The Kalkan area of Turkey belongs to the larger Antalya region, stretching east up to Gazipasa.
+Many smaller coastal resorts like Kemer, Belek and historical Side comprise Turkey’s second most popular holiday and foreign property sales region.
+Our blog articles include helpful information for first-time visitors and advice for overseas property buyers investing in Turkish real estate.

 VIEW PROPERTIES IN Kalkan